-SVV – Freedom and Responsibility of Liberal (or Popular) Adult Education is a Finnish joint research programme established in 2011 by universities of Tampere (UTA) and Eastern Finland (UEF), Åbo Akademi University (ÅA) and Finnish Adult Education Association (FAEA).
+SVV – Freedom and Responsibility of Liberal (or Popular) Adult Education is a Finnish joint research programme established in 2011 by Tampere University (TAU), University of Eastern Finland (UEF) and Åbo Akademi University (ÅA) and Finnish Adult Education Association (FAEA).

 The programme aims to strenghten the research on liberal adult education.
 A regional network is build around each university.
 The researchers of the field are invited to join in, but so are also the teachers and administrative people working in educational institutes and associations and people working with the issues of liberal adult education in regional and national government.

 Adult Education and the Planetary Condition (Harju & Heikkinen eds.), Helsinki: VST/FAEA & Freedom and Responsibility of Popular Education Programme.

 Memorandum of Understanding 2011.
 MoU between Finnish Adult Education Association (VST/FAEA) and University of Eastern Finland, Tampere University and Åbo Akademi in summer 2011.